xLovell/python-p4-mock-challenge-camping-fun/README.md

 ```

 If the `Camper` exists and is updated successfully (passes validations), update
-its name and return JSON data in the format below (exclude the signups):
+its name and age and return JSON data in the format below (exclude the signups):

 ```json
 {